DeepSegment/FCN-GoogLeNet/scripts/README.md

 * scene_parse.py: to define functions which are related to resize, scale and load data;

+* inception.py: to define functions of the inception model

+* cache.py: to define functions to restore the transfer values in a cache file

-* transfer_value.py: to input the pickle file to the Googlenet and restore the transfer values in a cache file
+* transfer_value.py: to input the pickle file to the Googlenet and restore the transfer values in a cache file.